 “[The program presented] an opportunity to connect with people of different cultures that I would not have on a daily basis.
 It was really well done.
 Thanks for helping me out of my comfort zone and inspiring me to learn and experience more.”

-Julie Knopp (Director)
+Julie Knopp (Founding Board Member)

 brings diverse professional experiences in education and community outreach to City Stay.
 For five years, she served as a coordinator and developer for Peace House, a Minneapolis house of hospitality that encourages constructive public dialogues.
 She has also worked as a bilingual (Spanish-English) programs coordinator at Minneapolis Public Schools and Autism Comprehensive Educational Services in El Paso, Texas.
 Julie currently teaches in an elementary Spanish immersion school.
 She earned her undergraduate degree in Human Development and Social Relations from Kalamazoo College and completed master’s coursework on religious dialogue at Yale University.